Best hair regrowth conditioner

 Vitamins and biotin

 Like vitamins are vital to a healthy diet, many believe they are also essential to healthy hair.
 Many regrowth conditioners include vitamins C and E for nourishing the scalp, follicles and hair shaft.
-They also have antioxidant properties and may help stimulate capillary growth.
+According to the National Institutes of Health, they also have antioxidant properties and may help stimulate capillary growth.

 Biotin, which is a form of B vitamin, is also found in many hair regrowth conditioners.
 Biotin is believed to stimulate keratin production and increase the rate of follicle growth.

 Caffeine

-When used topically, caffeine may increase circulation, which could help stimulate the follicles and promote new growth.
+When used topically, caffeine may increase circulation, according to the NIH.
+This could help stimulate the follicles and promote new growth.

 Collagen

-According to Healthline, collagen may help prevent damage to hair follicles and age-related thinning.
-It could theoretically help stave off greying too.
+Collagen may help prevent damage to hair follicles and age-related thinning.
+It could theoretically help stave off graying, too.
 Additionally, it may strengthen the skin that contains the hair roots.

 Protein

-Keratin, a type of protein, is added to hair regrowth conditioners because it plays a vital role in keeping hair healthy.
+Keratin, a type of protein, is added to hair regrowth conditioners because it plays a vital role in keeping hair healthy, says the NIH.
 It is also known to add smoothness and shine.

-How much does hair regrowth conditioner cost?
+How much you can expect to spend on hair regrowth conditioner

-Due to the premium ingredients, hair regrowth conditioners with the potential to be effective tend to cost more than regular conditioners.
-You should expect to pay from $15-$40 for an 8 or 16-ounce bottle of a quality hair regrowth conditioner.
+Due to their premium ingredients, hair regrowth conditioners with the potential to be effective tend to cost more than regular conditioners.
+Expect to pay $15-$40 for an 8- or 16-ounce bottle of a quality hair regrowth conditioner.

 Hair regrowth conditioner FAQ